 Then, you’ll pay weekly or monthly instalments, a portion going to the principal and a portion to interest, that chip away at the car’s total price until it’s paid off.

-People commonly use retirement savings plan (RSP) loans to “catch up” on unused contribution room in their RSP.
+People commonly use RRSP loans to “catch up” on unused contribution room in their RRSP.

-Basically, money you put into an RSP can save you money on your tax bill.
+Basically, money you put into an RRSP can save you money on your tax bill.

-If you don’t have enough money to max out the amount you can put into your RSP in a certain year, it can save you money in the long run to pay the interest on an RSP loan — which can be less than the amount you’ll save at tax time.
+If you don’t have enough money to max out the amount you can put into your RRSP in a certain year, it can save you money in the long run to pay the interest on an RRSP loan — which can be less than the amount you’ll save at tax time.